JigokuMaster/MangaSukurep/README.md

 - no fast html parser like lxml.

- - for now it can download manga in english translations only , and there are just 2 scrapers see the [./scrapers directory](/scrapers)
+ - for now it can download manga in english translations only , and there are just 2 scrapers see the [scrapers directory](scrapers/)

 ## requirements & installation